taisei-project/taisei/doc/GAME.rst

 .. _Point Item Value:

 The amount of score you collect is not a flat value.
-It depends on different factors you can influence to maximize the amount of points you earn.
+It depends on different factors you can influence.

 Point items for example give more score if they are collected higher up on the screen.
-If you go up beyond a certain point, the game will also auto collect all items on the screen.

-Auto collection is also triggered by other events such as bombs, and the items collected in this way will always count as collected at the top, so it is beneficial for your score.

-The base (full) value of a point item is referred to as Point Item Value, or PIV.
+The maximum value of a point item (collected at the top of the screen) is referred to as Point Item Value, or PIV.
 It’s displayed on the HUD next to the blue point icon.
-It can be increased by collecting small Value items that usually spawn when bullets are canceled, but the best way to increase it is through the Voltage system.
+It can be increased by collecting small Value items that usually spawn when bullets are canceled, grazing above 4.00 power, or, most efficiently, using the Power Surge system.

 PIV also affects some other values, such as spell card bonuses.

+.. _Autocollection:

+In various situations, the player will automatically collect all items on the screen.
+Each item collected in this way counts as collected at the top of the screen, which is beneficial for scoring.

+Autocollection happens in the following situations:
+- The player moves above a certain height on the screen
+- Bombs
+- Power Surges

+.. _Volts:
+A measure of the number of voltage items collected during a stage, minus a number for each death.
+Having a dividend greater than the divisor at the end of the stage unlocks an overdrive spell.

+.. _Overdrive Spells:

+Each boss has one extra spell that can only be seen during a playthrough by having at least a certain number of volts.
+Deaths to these do not subtract lives, but bombs are deactivated as well.

+.. _Power Surges:

+Power Surges are the most important aspect of the scoring system in Taisei as they increase PIV, give you extra resources, trigger autocollection, cancel tough patterns without failing spells, and unlock the extra overdrive spells.

-.. _Voltage:
+.. _Bonuses:

-The most visible part of the scoring system is the Power Surge mechanic.
-While Power 4.00 is the maximum your shots will put out, you can overcharge your Power meter up to 6.00.
-The surplus Power (and also the rest, if you are in a bind) can be used to start a Power Surge (see `Controls`_).
-By default a Power Surge is also activated automatically once your Power meter reaches 6.00; this can be disabled in the settings.

-While a Surge is active, all point items are collected at their full value regardless of where they are on the screen, your damage is boosted by 20%, and your effective Power level is locked to the value it was before activating the Power Surge.

-To keep the Surge going, you have to maintain two charge meters, represented by a ring around your character: the Positive (orange) charge and the Negative (blue) charge.
-The positive charge starts at 100%, and the negative at 0%.
-Both gradually deplete at different rates.
-The Surge will abruptly end when both charges are at equal level.
-Both charges can be replenished by collecting lightning items, which appear instead of mini-power items when you graze bullets; regular power items also replenish charge levels.

-Your Surge becomes more powerful the longer it’s maintained, represented by a growing sparkling aura around your character.
-The more negative charge you currently have, the faster your Surge grows.

-Once the Surge ends, all of it is released in a blast that damages enemies and clears bullets.
-The damage and area of effect of the blast depends on how much power your Surge has accumulated.
-You can manually cancel the Surge to trigger the blast at the right time.

-All enemies and bullets hit by the blast will spawn special Voltage items, which greatly increase your Point Item Value, give you 1 Bomb Fragment each, and add to your Volts meter.
-If your Volts meter reaches the Breakdown level shown in the HUD, you unlock a special Voltage Overdrive spellcard at the end of the stage.
+These come from clearing stages and capturing spells and make up most of your score, with the most common and significant variable being your PIV.

 More info
 ---------